msillano/tuyaDEAMON-applications/daemon.energy/README.md

 This is a work in progress: the last version is 'wwwdaemon.zip'.

-### step 1: fine tuning tuyaDEAMON
+### step 1: fine-tuning tuyaDEAMON

 To tailor the flow and **tuyaDEAMON** to achieve a well-populated 5-minute `'energy' view` while dealing with lazy devices and verbose devices, I used the following approaches:

 #### 1.a Verbose Devices (Too Much Data)
- A [BreakerDIN](https://github.com/msillano/tuyaDAEMON/blob/main/devices/BreakerDIN/device_BreakerDIN.pdf) is used as differential breacker on the house electrical switchboard, and as grid power meter.
-The problem is that it send data every second, and I haven't found a method to reduce the throughput of the device.
+ A [BreakerDIN](https://github.com/msillano/tuyaDAEMON/blob/main/devices/BreakerDIN/device_BreakerDIN.pdf) is used as a differential breaker on the house electrical switchboard and as the grid power meter.
+The problem is that it sends data every second, and I haven't found a method to reduce the throughput of the device.

 ![](https://github.com/msillano/tuyaDEAMON-applications/blob/main/pics/mainAC003.png?raw=true)

-The better solution found requires the use of the updated version of the code (see [core installation](https://github.com/msillano/tuyaDAEMON/tree/main/tuyaDAEMON#first-time-installation-core)) with two nodes that control the data processed by the `tuya-smart-device` node, exploiting the fact that redundant messages are `event-refresh`:
+The better solution found requires the use of node-red-contrib-tuya-smart-device ver.
+5.2.0 with two nodes that control the data processed by the `tuya-smart-device` node, exploiting the fact that redundant messages are `event-refresh`:

 ![](https://github.com/msillano/tuyaDEAMON-applications/blob/main/pics/mainAC002.png?raw=true)